Set Whisper Audio action

 Prompt A: "This customer is high priority" Prompt B: "This customer is not high priority"

-Another approach to take when no TTS support exists for a language: put all configuration into one prompt and do not rely on concatenating audio prompts at runtime.
+When no TTS support exists for a language, you can also place all configuration into one prompt and do not rely on concatenating audio prompts at runtime.

 |Name field||Type a distinctive name for the action.
 The label you enter here becomes the action’s name displayed in the task sequence.|